 Can you see the necessity for this distraction-free and focused approach so we can get the best possible conversions?

-Just to keep things simple, these would be the pages you create to build this funnel: Opt-in page, training video page and a sales page.
-We would also write an email follow up sequence and integrate some form payment/order processing to take the money, but let’s not get too complicated too quickly here.
+Just to keep things simple, these would be the pages you create to build this funnel: An opt-in page, a training video page, and a sales page.
+We would also write an email follow-up sequence and integrate some form of payment/order processing to take the money, but let’s not get too complicated too quickly here.

 We are focusing on the principles of the sales funnel, and how WordPress could be your secret weapon.

 Think about playing with Lego blocks as a kid.
 I used to play for hours making all kinds of things, a wide one here, then a four, then a window.
-Building with the page building software is much like playing with Lego.
-We assemble blocks, maybe a video block, a headline block, a text block.
+Building with the page-building software is much like playing with Lego.
+We assemble blocks, maybe a video block, a headline block, or a text block.

 Now the thing is, a few years ago, landing page software like Leadpages or ClickFunnels was innovative, cutting-edge stuff, but things have changed.
-In the WordPress ecosystem, there are page-building plugins that wipe the floor with what the old-guard have on offer.
+In the WordPress ecosystem, there are page-building plugins that wipe the floor with what the old guard has to offer.
 The landscape is changing fast, but at the time of writing, Elementor is leading the pack when it comes to WordPress page builders.

-The WordPress page builders have grown up from a drive to make the website- building process more accessible.
+WordPress page builders have grown up from a drive to make the website-building process more accessible.
 Building entire websites in WordPress is now a breeze thanks to this new technology.

 Even the guys behind WordPress itself have introduced their own page builder, called Gutenberg.
 Simplicity is the order of the day as the Lego block approach to building things on the web takes hold.